devwithbrian/send-pocket-money-backend/README.md

 # 💸 Send Pocket Money – Backend (Node, Express and MongoDB)

 This is the **Node.js + Express backend** of the **Send Pocket Money** application.
-It exposes REST APIs for sending money, fetching exchange rates, and managing transactions.
+It exposes REST APIs for registering and logging in users, sending money, fetching exchange rates, and managing transactions.

 ---